EthWorks/ethereum.rb/PREREQUISITES.md

 ### Running a node

-There is a rake task to run test node, that you can run from your application directory:
+There is a rake task to run node on testnet network, that you can run from your application directory:

     $ rake ethereum:node:test